 Shingles vary in weight, style and life-span, but all are made with asphalt, mineral granules, and a fiberglass base mat.
 The common 3-tab shingles come in 20 and 30 year versions and they are the least expensive.
 The next level up is the standard Dimensional shingle (also known as Laminate or Architectural).
 These are now available with 30, 40, 50 and even Lifetime Warranties.
 This style resembles cedar shakes or shingles and is the most popular type of shingle.
-Upgrading to an Architectural shingle from a 3-tab is usually a wise choice since it substantially improves the look of the home for a couple of hundred dollars difference.
+Upgrading to an Architectural shingle from a 3-tab is usually a wise choice since it substantially improves the look of the home and has a better warranty.

 Certainteed Presidential TL